EvangelGeorge/People_Analytics_dataset/README.md

 - MySQL: Used for creating and managing the database.
 - PowerBI: Used for data visualization.

-## Getting Started

-To get started with this project, follow these steps:

-1. Install MySQL and PowerBI on your machine.

-2. Clone this repository to your local machine or download the project files.

-3. Create a MySQL database using the `schema.sql` script.

-4. Load the Human Resource data into the MySQL database using the `data_load.sql` script.

-5. Execute the `data_cleaning.sql` script to perform data cleaning operations.

-6. Run the `eda.sql` script to execute exploratory data analysis queries and obtain result sets.

-7. Open PowerBI and import the result sets obtained from the SQL queries.

-8. Use PowerBI to create visualizations and dashboards based on the data.

 ## Conclusion

 By utilizing MySQL for data processing and PowerBI for visualization, this data analytics project provides valuable insights into the Human Resource data for a brand.
 The project demonstrates the effectiveness of SQL queries and PowerBI in analyzing and presenting data in a meaningful way.